Ankitz007/go-sql-analysis/README.md

 This project showcases how to use both GORM and SQLx to interact with a SQL database, and highlights their features, ease of use, and other key aspects.

-Certainly!
-Here’s the revised `Usage` section with the requested note:

----

 ## Usage

 1. **Configure Upstream API**: